Wheaton station (Chicago Aurora and Elgin Railroad)

 Wheaton, located in Wheaton, Illinois, was the western terminus of the Chicago Aurora and Elgin Railroad's main line, after which it split into two branches bound for Aurora and Elgin.
 It opened in 1902 alongside the rest of what was then called the "Aurora Elgin and Chicago Railroad" (AE&C), which at the time only extended eastward to 52nd Avenue in Chicago.

 History

 The right of way acquired by the AE&C ended up paralleling that of the Chicago and North Western (C&NW, the modern-day Union Pacific West Line), and it was decided to construct its Wheaton station adjacent to the C&NW's station.
-The AE&C, including Wheaton station, openeds on August 25, 1902.
+The AE&C, including Wheaton station, opened on August 25, 1902.
 The Elgin branch of the AE&C opened in 1903.

 The AE&C quickly grew and the station was expanded in 1911.
 The AE&C became the CA&E in the 1920s.